 Figure 7.
 River Water height anomaly from Sentinel-3A (S3A) at two stations compared to Envisat data (pass 646 for Koulikoro, pass 459 for Koryoume) measured ten years before (green).
-The two-S3A solutions (pass 87 for Koulikoro, pass 244 for Koryoume) are the Copernicus Hub Land (blue and red) and the GPOD solutions (black).
+The S3A solutions (pass 87 for Koulikoro, pass 244 for Koryoume) are the Copernicus Hub Land (blue and red) and the GPOD solutions (black).

-Envisat (2002-2010, blue curve) or and Saral (2013-2016, green curve) - are almost parallel (Fig. 8a).
-Rating curves estimated from the HBVlight simulation differ from the rating curves from GR4J, but differences between the two HB- Vlight rating curves are again small (orange and red curve).
-Obviously, the choice of the hydrological model has significant impact on the estimated rating curve.
-Figure 9a shows that altimetric discharge peaks (dotted lines) from Envisat (2002-2010) are often lower as compared to simulated dis-10 charge (solid lines); this is expected since the stage-discharge relation is derived as a fit where we neither downweighted peak nor low flows.
-Also, altimetric discharge inherits the 35 day temporal resolution given by altimeter revisit cycles, and may thus simply miss peaks.
-Furthermore, it is obvious 15 that the yearly peaks of the altimetric discharge time series are less variable than the peaks from discharge simulated by the hydrological models.
-This was expected due to the rather uniform annual amplitudes of the water level time series (Fig. 6) and suggests that the hydrological models may 20 overestimate such variability.
-For Saral/Altika, it appears the short overlapping period considered for estimating the rating curve does not lead to worse results compared to Envisat, and peaks of altimetric discharge are even closer to simulated data only (Fig. 8a, black curve).
-Again, the shortness of the period does not affect the result, measurements scatter less 30 around the (mean) rating curve and discharge from altimetry is close to observed discharge (cf. dotted and solid black lines in Fig. 89).
+For Koulikoro, we have an overlapping period between observed discharge and Envisat water level time series for a period of four years.
+As a check of our methodology, we have estimated an alternative rating curve based on these observed data only (Fig. 8a, black curve).
+Again, the shortness of the period does not affect the result, measurements scatter less around the rating curve and discharge from altimetry is close to observed discharge (cf. dotted and solid black lines in Fig. 9).
 Low flows from altimetry appear quite realistic.
-Noticeable is that the rating curve is almost parallel close to the two rating curves estimated with HBVlight simulation, and only the river depth however with a different zero flow $(Z_0)$ estimateis found different, which leads to the shift., which can be inferred from the x-axis intercept in the rating curve figure.
-Getirana and Peters-Lidard (2013) point out that this procedure of rating curve fitting may not 40 nessecarily converge for $Z_0$ .
+Noticeable is that the rating curve is close to the two rating curves estimated with HBVlight simulation, however with a different zero flow $(Z_0)$ estimate, which can be inferred from the x-axis intercept in the rating curve figure.
+Getirana and Peters-Lidard (2013) point out that this procedure of rating curve fitting may not nessecarily converge for $Z_0$ .
 The correctness of $Z_0$ is difficult to assess, but it is not of primary concern since a $Z_0$ shift in the rating curve does not affect the resulting altimetric discharge.
-Thus, these results confirm the applicability